mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 }
 ```

-Or just as simple in blueprint:

 ![Blueprint interface cast]({{ '/assets/images/posts/future-proofing-interfaces/01-blueprint-interface-cast.png' | relative_url }})

-Take note that at no point here do we get an error.
-We are safely checking that SomeObject is indeed equippable before getting the asset.
+Take note that at no point do we get an error here.
+We are safely checking that `SomeObject` is indeed equippable before getting the asset.
 This is an important detail when it comes to...

 ## The Blueprint Question

 Let us take stock: We have an interface that can be *implemented* in C++ and *called* in both C++ and blueprint.
-But what if we want to be able to also *implement* the interface in blueprint?
+But what if we want to *implement* the interface in blueprint?
 To make a `UInterface` implementable in blueprint we have to mark the `UINTERFACE` as `BlueprintType` (which we already have) and then mark the `UFUNCTION` as `BlueprintNativeEvent`:

 ```cpp
 UINTERFACE(BlueprintType)